metwork-framework/mfcom/.metwork-framework/install_a_metwork_package.md

-## Uninstall mfcom metwork package
+## Uninstall mfcom metwork module

-To uninstall mfcom metwork package, use the following command (still as `root` user):
+To uninstall mfcom metwork module, use the following command (still as `root` user):